arookas/blojob/api-specs.md

 ```

 The `steps` parameter represents how many updates it will take to finish the interpolation.
-Only one interpolation of each property (offset, size, alpha) may be set at a time, but any number of the properties may be interpolated simultaneously.
+Only one interpolation of each property (position, size) may be set at a time, but any number of the properties may be interpolated simultaneously.

 The `top,` `mid`, and `bot` parameters specify the 2D points in the curve.